erszcz/msc-thesis/dfly-multiboot.md

 GRUB is extensible with regard to the partition tables and file systems it is able to understand.
-Although the variants of `disklabel` used by disparate BSD flavours differ, all of them have already been supported bu GRUB before this project was started.
+Although the variants of `disklabel` used by disparate BSD flavours differ, all of them have already been supported by GRUB before this project was started.
 Unfortunately, that wasn't the case for DragonFly BSD's `disklabel64`.
 It is very important, because one piece of the puzzle is booting the kernel but another one is finding and loading it from the disk.